Your search for free GIS software is now over

 1 QGIS – Formerly Quantum GIS

-After running the most epic GIS Software battle in GIS history of ArcGIS vs QGIS, we illustrated with 27 differences why QGIS is undoubtedly the #1 free GIS software package.
+After the epic GIS software battle in GIS history between ArcGIS vs QGIS, we illustrated with 27 differences why QGIS is undoubtedly the #1 free GIS software package.

 QGIS is jam-packed with hidden gems at your fingertips.
-Automate map production, process geospatial data, and generate drool-worthy cartographic figures.
+For example, you can automate map production, process geospatial data, and generate drool-worthy cartographic figures.

 There’s no other free mapping software on this list that lets you map like a rock star than QGIS.

 QGIS Plugins boost this mapping software into a state of epicness.
 If the tool doesn’t exist, search for a plugin developed by the QGIS community.

 Volunteer effort is key to its success.
 The QGIS Stack Exchange support is impressively great.

 If you’re still searching for free GIS software, you’d be insane not to download the free GIS software QGIS.
 Here’s your beginner’s guide to QGIS to get your feet wet.